 Your taxable income can typically be found on 1040 forms, and is the final amount of your income that is taxable after applicable exemptions and deductions.
 This means that if you have zero taxable income (or less), you may not owe anything at all.
 One of the best ways to establish a reasonable estimate is to review your 1040 form and omit your business income.
 If you end up with a negative number for your estimated taxable income, you can earn at least that much of net profit without having to pay any income tax on it.

 Tax credits are a scaling reduction of income tax and can be used to offset how much you or your business may owe.
 They can be used to reduce the amount of tax typically owed on your income and can affect how much tax-free income your business can earn.
 For example, if you report $1,000 of taxable income and owe 10 percent, but are granted a tax credit of $100, they cancel each other out.
 This allows you to report $1,000 of taxable income but reduces how much tax is owed on that income.

-The Tax Experts at Sheppard Law Offices
+The Tax Attorneys at Sheppard Law Offices

 Whether you’re starting your first company or have just entered a partnership with an established business owner, your taxes will be complex.
 At Sheppard Law Offices, our Columbus tax attorneys can help you determine exactly how much your business will owe and how you can pay it.
 We work with you to find any possible deductions and exemptions to make sure you’re only paying what you have to, so you can focus on running your business.
 Contact our small business team for a free consultation, and learn all about how we can help you with your tax liability.